 Power Cut - Advice from UK Power Networks

-We are currently monitoring the weather closely and we are in regular contact with the Met Office as the forecast develops.
+We monitor the weather closely and we are in regular contact with the Met Office as the forecast develops.

 Our electricity network is built to be resilient but extreme weather can damage overhead power lines resulting in some customers losing their electricity supply.
 Where this happens we work to restore power as quickly and safely as possible.
 We have organised for additional staff in our contact centre to help customers whose electricity supply might be affected by the predicted weather, and we have called-up additional engineers to carry out repairs to our electricity network.

-Both you and your local residents will be able to find regular updates on our website www.ukpowernetworks.co.uk and social media @UKPowerNetworks throughout this period.
+There are regular updates on our website www.ukpowernetworks.co.uk and social media @UKPowerNetworks throughout any cuts

 Anyone experiencing a power cut can: